riadvice/bbbeasy/bbbeasy-docs/guides/administrator-guide/install.md

 ## Install

-It is important to understand that BBBEasy installation have 2 stesp:
+It is important to understand that BBBEasy installation have 2 steps:

 1. Install in the server: install of the packages by the system administrator.
 2. Install from the web browser: configuration settings meant for creating the administrator account, branding and configuration of the presets.

+**Please check the link below to understand the installation steps**

 **[Install](./Install step.md)**